 Sometimes the writing is on the wall and sometimes you just have to trust your gut.
 If you’ve seen your company go through multiple rounds of layoffs, it may be time to start looking for another job.
 Likewise, if you and your boss constantly clash and you have a feeling that they are campaigning to get you fired, resign before they have the opportunity.
 It will be much easier to explain why you resigned from a job than why you were fired.

 Just a heads up depending on your state laws, quitting a job may prevent you from claiming unemployment.

 At the end of the day you have to look out for yourself first.
 If you have a great offer on the table and your company isn’t willing to match, then you gotta do what you gotta do and leave.
 You may see your co-workers as friends or even family, but never lose sight of the fact that it’s a business and the company will always have it’s best interests at heart.

 4. YOU REALIZE THE CAREER ISN’T FOR YOU

 There’s a sticky note I keep on my desk that says “people may spend their whole lives climbing the ladder of success only to find, once they reach the top, that the ladder is leaning against the wrong wall.”

 As we grow older our dreams and our interests change and sometimes that means that our career has to change as well.
+Sometimes it’s necessary to quit office jobs and seek outdoor jobs for a more thrilling and adventurous career.
 If you don’t have a career that fulfills you, the money you make will never be enough to keep you interested.
 This realization may initially disappoint your family, but ultimately this is your life to live.

 5. YOUR LIFE SITUATION HAS CHANGED